 // Online – Direct from the Designer.
 The best way to support your favorite crochet designers is by purchasing individual patterns and ebooks from their websites.
 This way, designers do not have to split their profits with any other entity.
 Join your favorite designers’ email lists to learn about their upcoming designs and releases.
 Start your pattern collecting journey by browsing my pattern library and joining my email list.

 // Online – Marketplaces.
 Marketplaces are online and app-based resources to find a collection of crochet patterns from different designers and magazines in one place.
 Marketplaces offer the benefit of browsing hundreds or thousands of patterns from different designers in one place.
 Some examples are Ravelry, LoveCrafts, and WeCrochet.

 // Books.
-Crochet is experiencing a boom in quality, beautiful, and informative books.
-Many will have helpful crochet instruction in the front followed by perfectly photographed and edited patterns in the back.
+Crochet is experiencing a boom in high-quality, beautiful, and informative books.
+Many will have helpful crochet instructions in the front followed by perfectly photographed and edited patterns in the back.
 Look for books with themes related to the projects you like to make, from amigurumi to beginner crochet and Tunisian crochet.
 Need some books for your new crochet library?
 Check out this rundown of my favorites.

 // Magazines.
 You can easily find crochet magazines at local yarn stores and big-box stores.
 Each magazine has its own style and typically caters to beginner-to-intermediate crocheters.
 Find magazines in stores or check out these ones online – Moorit, Interweave Crochet, and Inside Crochet.